 Job market in Greece

-Greece's most prominent industries are traditionally within the service sector, which employs the majority of people and contributes the most to the country’s GDP.
-Industries such as food and tobacco processing, textiles and chemicals also make a significant contribution to the Greek economy.
+Greece’s most prominent industries are traditionally within the service sector, which employs most people and greatly contributes to the country’s GDP.
+Industries such as food and tobacco processing, textiles, and chemicals also significantly contribute to the Greek economy.

-Greece's tourism industry is thriving, with millions of tourists a year flocking to visit the marble statues and monuments of Ancient Greece, as well as holiday islands such as Santorini and Mykonos.
-However, jobs in the tourism industry are often seasonal, which can leave expats without an income in the quiet season.
+Greece’s tourism industry is thriving, with millions of tourists a year flocking to visit the marble statues and monuments of Ancient Greece and holiday islands such as Santorini and Mykonos.
+That said, jobs in the tourism industry are often seasonal, which can leave expats without an income in the quiet season.

 Many expats teach English in Greece.
-This requires a bachelor's degree and may require a TEFL qualification.
-Working as a private tutor is an option, but doesn’t guarantee a regular income.
+This requires a bachelor’s degree and may require a TEFL qualification.
+Working as a private tutor is an option but doesn’t guarantee a regular income.
+The IT, healthcare, and finance sectors also present a fair few opportunities if you’re looking to work in Greece.

 Finding a job in Greece